Shillington College

 Establish your payment terms

 Before any client relationship begins, make it crystal clear how you wish to be paid.
 That's whether you require 'staged' payments, deposits or retainer fees.
-Asking for deposits up front is actually a sensible option as it acts as a safety net should anything go wrong.
+Asking for deposits upfront is a sensible option as it acts as a safety net should anything go wrong.
 Deposits are also a good sign that your client is serious and reliable.
 It's an added reassurance that you'll get paid for the full amount in future.

 Consider timescales